Care Level: Easy

 Diet Requirements: Platys are one of the unfussiest aquarium fishes.
 A diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: An established minimum 10 to 15 gallon aquarium is ideal for a group of Tiger platys, or platys in general.
-Size up accordingly to accommodate a larger group, or if you intend to breed platys.
+Care Requirements: An established minimum 5 to 10 gallon aquarium is ideal for a small group of Tiger platys, or platys in general.
+Size up accordingly to accomodate a larger group, or if you intend to breed platys.
 While Tiger platys are relatively hardy and easy to care for, they would do best introduced into a biologically mature aquarium.
 Certain platys can be sensitive to water parameters given the extent of selective breeding over decades, but generally speaking platys will not do well at an acidic pH level.
 The aquarium does not need to be aquascaped with anything in particular, but platys do appreciate live plants and floating plant material.
 Tiger platys can be mixed with a wide variety of community type fishes, but exercise caution with mollies and swordfishes where conflict has been observed.
 Different ornamental strains of platys can be mixed with no issue, but be aware that the “quality” of their offspring and subsequent generations will be decreased from mixing two, or more, very different gene pools.
 Serious platy breeders often stick to a single color strain to ensure that the genetic integrity of that type is maintained.
 Recommended water conditions, 72-82° F, KH 10-30, pH 7.0-8.5.

 Purchase Size: Medium: 1”